 - Build on and cross-promote existing or future content

 - Identify important metrics and track your content’s results

-Vertical Measures has created a content calendar template to help get you started in your planning for 2013.
-Click the link below to download, then read on for instructions and tips!
+Vertical Measures has created a content calendar template to help get you started in your planning for the year.
+Click the link below to download or grab it here, then read on for instructions and tips!

 The spreadsheet template contains two calendars: a year view and a month view, described below.
 It also contains an example calendar that has been filled out to illustrate how a hypothetical business might use it.